Duisburg North Rhine-westphalia, Germany Travel Guide

 Prices typically display the final cost, including VAT (MwSt.).

 Non-EU visitors may claim VAT refunds on eligible purchases.
-Request a "Tax Free" form.
+Ask for a "Without Tax" form.

-Explore weekly markets for fresh produce and distinct local finds, often cash-preferred.
+Explore weekly markets for fresh produce and special local finds, often cash-preferred.

 Use "Guten Tag" formally or "Hallo" casually.
 A firm handshake common for introductions.